Halle/TheOffcuts/content/posts/core-media-io-camera-extensions-part-two.md

 enum NotificationName: String, CaseIterable {
     case changeImage = "Z39BRGKSRW.com.politepix.OffcutsCam.changeImage"
-    // add more cases later just like this one, changing the case `changeImage` and the substring "changeImage" to a different notification name you want to pass.
+    // add more cases later like this one, changing the case `changeImage` and the substring "changeImage" to a different notification name you want to pass.
 }
 ```